Yatagarasu

 Yatagarasu as a crow-god is a symbol specifically of guidance.
-This great crow was sent from heaven as a guide for legendary Emperor Jimmu on his initial journey from the region which would become Kumano to what would become Yamato, (Yoshino and then Kashihara).
+This great crow was sent from heaven by Takamimusubi as a guide for legendary Emperor Jimmu on his initial journey from the region which would become Kumano to what would become Yamato (Yoshino and then Kashihara).
 It is generally accepted that Yatagarasu is an incarnation of Kamotaketsunumi no Mikoto, but none of the early surviving documentary records are quite so specific.

 Overview

-In Japanese mythology, the Yatagarasu is said to have guided Emperor Jinmu to Kashihara in Yamato, and is believed to be a god of guidance.
+In Japanese mythology, the Yatagarasu is said to have guided Emperor Jimmu to Kashihara in Yamato, and is believed to be a god of guidance.
 He is also believed to be an incarnation of the sun.

 In the Kojiki, he was sent by Takamimusubi, and in the Nihon Shoki, he was sent by Amaterasu.
 In the Kojiki, he was sent to ask the brothers Ukausi and Ukausi to return to Emperor Jinmu, but was turned away by the elder brother with a squeaky whistle.
 On the other hand, in the Nihon Shoki (Chronicles of Japan), Yatagarasu was sent to ask the brothers to return to the emperor.
 The younger brother, however, was afraid and said, "I hold the heavens against the gods, and I fear for my life.
 What a crow, you are singing."
 He offered food to the crow on eight leaf boards.
 There is a slight difference between the traditions in the two books; for example, the crow returned to Emperor Jimmu and reported to him that his brother Isoshiro was rebellious.

-After that, in "Nihon Shoki", the merit was worked, and the descendants of Yatagarasu became the lords of Katsuno (Kazuno no Tomori no Agatanushi), and the root was Katsuragi Kokuzo.
+After that, in Nihon Shoki, the merit was worked, and the descendants of Yatagarasu became the lords of Katsuno (Kazuno no Tomori no Agatanushi), and the root was Katsuragi Kokuzo.